Samsung/tizen-docs/docs/application/design/wearable/patterns/empty-states.md

 -   **Tagline**

     Empty states should be presented with a short text that describes the current status of a page.
-It can either explain that the app doesn’t have any content to display, or conversely that the user doesn’t have any content for the app.
+It can either explain that the app doesn't have any content to display, or conversely that the user doesn't have any content for the app.

 ## Adding items on empty states